Hello Sam and welcome to our “Expat in Japan Interview” series! Can you please introduce yourself?

 One place you would recommend to people coming to Japan for vacation and why?

-Do a lot of research, know what you’re getting into, get a guide for completely unknown activities (or a food guide to get the most out of your culinary dive into Washoku).
-Japanese culture is so dense, even after living here for a year, I still learn and discover new things every single day.
-If you only have 2 weeks to explore, try to get the most out of it!
+Do a lot of research, know what you’re getting into, and get a guide for completely unknown activities (or a food guide to get the most out of your culinary dive into Washoku).
+Japanese culture is so dense that even after living here for a year, I still learn and discover new things every single day.
+If you only have two weeks to explore, try to get the most out of it!

 For you, what is the best season to come to Japan and why?

 Another Autumn lover!
-All our previous guest said the same!
+All our previous guests said the same!
 Finally, do you have a personal message to add?

 If you are thinking about moving to, or even just visiting Japan, don’t hesitate a day longer.
-My life has changed so much for the better and whenever I try to explain my feelings t my friends or family “back home” they just don’t understand, the life is so different, people just can’t fathom it until they’ve been here and seen it with their own eyes!
+My life has changed so much for the better, and whenever I try to explain my feelings to my friends or family “back home,” they just don’t understand that life is so different, and people just can’t fathom it until they’ve been here and seen it with their own eyes!

 If you’d like to follow her daily life in Japan, please be sure to follow her on: